Study with us

 Like all the Colleges at Cambridge, we work in close cooperation with the Disability Resource Centre (DRC).
 Their dedicated team of experts provide support, advice and guidance for disabled students and students with specific learning difficulties.
 With your permission, our College staff can liaise with them to create a support plan that meets your needs.

-The Disability Resource Centre (DRC) will be holding four transition days for incoming students who have declared a disability this year.
+Currently it is planned that the Disability Resource Centre (DRC) will be holding three transition days for incoming students who have declared a disability this year.
 The students will hear from speakers such as a senior tutor, college nurse, a student, the DRC and others about the University of Cambridge and what to expect and the support available to them.
+It is important that you check the website regularly for updates as this may change.

 The DRC will be emailing offer holders who have contacted them with information about the days and further information will also appear on their website at: